joemoose/psiops/docs/combat.md

 ## Rest and Recovery

-Once per mission, your unit can *rally*.
+Once per mission, your squad can *rally*.
 The GM then designates a nearby *laying-up position (LUP)* and describes any obstacles to reaching it.
-Arriving at the LUP lets your unit rest and reorganize.
+Arriving at the LUP lets your squad rest and reorganize.
 Your LUP is always concealed and defensible.
 You can rally once per mission.

 Reaching the LUP has the following effects: